 “I… again want to thank you for your assistance earlier this year.
 It certainly pointed our compass in the right direction.”

-Technology Auditing and IT Strategic Planning for Larger Companies
+Information Technology Consulting for Larger Companies

 Larger companies acquire or start developing independent information technology groups that have competing needs and overlapping functions.
+We can help with

 - Taking inventory of the various systems and what they’re used for.